The IRS announced the contribution and income limits for the 2020 calendar year. For 2020, these limits are:

 Contribution Limits Unchanged

-The total amount you can contribute to either a Roth IRA or a Traditional IRA remains unchanged at $5,500.
-People 50 and over can contribute an additional $1,000 for a total of $6,500.
-Unfortunately, these limits (as you can see below) hasn’t been changed for several years now.
-I wish we get to see these go up a bit next year.
+The total amount you can contribute to either a Roth IRA or a Traditional IRA remains unchanged at $6,000.
+People 50 and over can contribute an additional $1,000 for a total of $7,000.
+Unfortunately, these limits (as you can see below) hasn’t been changed for a couple of years now and most likely will not go up in 2021.

 Income Limits Bumped Up